Dr. Robert Maloney & Dr. Shamie have personally performed over 75,000 vision correction procedures.

-Dr. Maloney, director of Maloney-Shamie Vision Institute in Los Angeles, wanted to do just anything else in the world but parachute-jump.
+Dr. Maloney, one of the Directors of Maloney-Shamie Vision Institute in Los Angeles, wanted to do just anything else in the world but parachute-jump.
 That was until he was convinced that this was an opportunity he would not want to pass.

 Scott Barnes, MD, lieutenant colonel, U.S. Army, invited Dr. Maloney to jump with him.

 “Dr. Maloney is a very talented doctor who has provided many of his services so graciously to the military,” Dr. Barnes said.
 “We wanted to offer an opportunity of a life-time as a way of saying ‘thank you’.”

 Dr. Maloney was doubtful when he was invited.

 “My first reaction was that it was too dangerous,” Dr. Maloney said.
 “However, after Dr. Barnes explained that a jumpmaster from the Golden Knights would be tandem jumping with me, I realized I was in good hands”.